Canadian Royal Heritage Archives and Library

-The library currently has four branches, each of which highlights Canadian royal history and general royal biographies.
+The library currently has two branches, each of which highlights Canadian royal history and general royal biographies.

 The Claudia Willetts Branch (named in memory of the first Librarian) is the main branch.
-It is housed at the Lower Suite – 33 Lytton Boulevard, Toronto, Ontario and serves the greater Toronto-Hamilton area.
+It is housed at the Canadian Royal Heritage Centre, Unit 26 – 1 Steelcase Road West, Markham, Ontario and serves both the whole country and the greater Toronto-Hamilton area, where it is located.

-The Quinte Branch is at the Belleville Scout – Guide Museum, 350 Dundas Street West, Belleville, Ontario and serves the Quinte area.
+The Quinte Branch is at the Belleville Scout – Guide Museum in Belleville, Ontario and serves the Quinte area.